 c.
 Contractual relationship

-Where it is necessary for us to process your personal information in order to perform a contract to which you are a party (or to take steps at your request prior to entering a contract), for example where you a client, or you volunteer with us or provide associate consulting services.
+Where it is necessary for us to process your personal information in order to perform a contract to which you are a party (or to take steps at your request prior to entering a contract), for example where you are a grantee.

 d.
 Legitimate interests

 Where applicable law allows us to collect and use personal information on the condition that to do so is reasonably necessary for our legitimate interests (and the use of your personal information is fair, balanced, and does not unduly impact your rights).
 We may rely on this ground to process your personal information when we believe that it is more practical or appropriate than asking for your consent.
 For instance, we rely on the legitimate interest ground to process your personal data

 - in order to protect the security of our networks e.g. when we receive external emails we will scan such emails for any threats.